The Metrics Your Startup Should Actually Track

 What it shouldn't have:

-- Vanity metrics (pageviews, total sign-ups without activation context)
+- Vanity metrics (total sign-ups without activation context, pageviews in isolation)

 - Metrics with no clear owner or action trigger